deanwampler/spark-scala-tutorial/tutorial/README.md

 ## The SparkStreaming8 Code

-Here is the code for <a class="shortcut" href="#code/src/main/scala/spark/SparkStreaming8.scala">SparkStreaming8.scala</a>:
+Here is the code for [SparkStreaming8.scala](../src/main/scala/spark/SparkStreaming8.scala):

 ```
 object SparkStreaming8 {